1968 United States Senate elections: Nevada

+Incumbent Alan Bible was originally elected in 1954 in a special election over Republican Ernest S. Brown.
+He narrowly defeated Republican Clarence Clifton Young in 1956 and won by a landslide in 1962.
+He defeated Republican Edward Fike by a smaller margin of 55–45 in 1968 in what would be his last term.

 New Hampshire

+Incumbent Norris Cotton handily won re-election against incumbent Governor John W. King in what would be his final term.

 New York

-Incumbent Republican Jacob K. Javits won against Democratic challenger Paul O'Dwyer and Conservative Party challenger James L. Buckley in a three-way election.
+Incumbent Republican Jacob Javits won against Democratic challenger Paul O'Dwyer and Conservative Party challenger James L. Buckley in a three-way election.

 While Javits did not face any challengers for the Republican nomination, he did face a minor one when seeking the Liberal Party of New York's nomination.

 North Carolina

 The general election was fought between the Democratic incumbent Sam Ervin and the Republican nominee Robert Somers.
 Ervin won re-election to a third full term, with over 60% of the vote.